DebitLlama/debitllama-smartcontracts/README.md

 `Verifier contract is deployed to  0xA0c953Db12f02e0E8f41EFd5Ea857259a694069d` `Virtual Accounts contract is deployed to :  0x2137F4096365bCA1457E945838e0d7EC1925A973` `Connected Wallets contract is deployed to:  0xc65DDA2E81dB71C998D08A525D70dFA844BF5D3e`

+# Experimental

+## Extractable Fee
+The experimental directory contains contracts to allow searchers to extract fee for solving an intent, which would allow anyone to participate in the protocol.

+The searchers must be whitelisted per payment intent, which is authorized by a signer via EIP712 signatures

+The code in this directory is untested
+### DirectDebitWithMEV
+This is a variation of the Direct Debit contract that will allow pull payments only from whitelisted addresses and and adds an extra fee.

+*A Note to self: ascii art in the code generated with https://textkool.com/en/ascii-art-generator, Acrobatic font*